Azure/mobile-services-dynamics-connector/MobileServicesCrm/readme.md

 1. Navigate to **Active Directory** in the [Azure Management Portal](https://manage.windowsazure.com).

-2. Select directory you used before, and then select the **Applications** tab at the top.
+2. Select the directory you used before, and then select the **Applications** tab at the top.
 Click **ADD** at the bottom to create a new app registration.

 3. Click **Add an application my organization is developing**.